-If retaking an assessment, the maximum mark will be 5.
+If retaking an assessment, the maximum mark for the sbuject will be 5.

 In the event of the assessment activities a student has performed accounting for just 25% or less of the subject's final mark, their work will be classified as "not assessable" on their transcript.